eecs370/eecs370.github.io/projects/p2_specs.md

 # 6. Compiling the Project

 Your code will be compiled with the GCC compiler using the C99 standard.
 The following bash command compiles `program.c` and writes the executable into program.
+You are allowed to use any standard C libraries which compile with the specified flags below.

 ```console
 gcc -std=c99 program.c -o program